Clyde19-z/Pangle_iOS_SDK_Integration_Guideline/6_Native_Ads.md

 - `BUNativeAdRelatedView`, an object need object `BUNativeAd` by call the `refreshData` method

-  - You can get logoADImageViewdislikeButton, etc, via `BUNativeAdRelatedView`.
+  - You can get logoADImageView、dislikeButton, etc, via `BUNativeAdRelatedView`.

     ```objective-c
     - (void)setNativeAd:(BUNativeAd *)nativeAd {